fogbow/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 ```

 ## Configure
 After the installation, edit the file ```manager.conf```.
 In this file, some general properties, such as XMPP addresses and ports, as well as the set of plugins that define the behaviour of the Fogbow Manager are specified.
 Some of these properties need to be adjusted to match your particular cloud infrastructure provider.
-To ease the configuration procedure, we distribute template files for each cloud provider currenlty supported by the Fogbow middleware: ```manager.conf.cloudstack.example```,```manager.conf.opennebula.example```,```manager.conf.openstack.example``` and ```manager.conf.azure.example```.
+To ease the configuration procedure, we distribute template files for each cloud provider currently supported: ```manager.conf.cloudstack.example```,```manager.conf.opennebula.example```,```manager.conf.openstack.example``` and ```manager.conf.azure.example```.

 In this document, we cover in more details the general properties that might need to be changed and the main cloud-specific plugin properties.
-A complete overview of the Fogbow Manager plugins is given in the <a  href="/install-configure-plugins" target="_blank">Configure Fogbow Manager's Plugins </a> section of our documentation.
+A complete overview of the Fogbow Manager plugins is given in the <a  href="/install-configure-plugins" target="_blank">Configure Fogbow Manager's Plugins</a> section of our documentation.

 ### General properties

-The XMPP properties below indicate the XMMP server that the **Fogbow Manager** must contact to communicate in the federation.
-These properties also indicate the **Fogbow Rendezvous** associated with the **Fogbow Manager**.
+The XMPP properties below indicate the XMMP server that the **Fogbow Manager** (FM) must contact to communicate with its associated **Fogbow Rendezvous** (FR), as well as with other FM in the federation.
+These properties also indicate the FR associated with the FM.

 ```bash
 # jid of the Fogbow Manager XMPP component